Pumper Nic: Products

 Pumper Nic's signature sandwich was the Mobur, a sandwich with an egg in between.
 One of their famous menu items was Dos por uno − two burgers for the price of one.
 French fries were called Frenys.
 Names of other Pumper Nic sandwiches include: Jaque (jamon y queso, ham and cheese) and Jaque'H.

 Slogans

 Their most famous tagline was "Pumper Nic, the new way of dining" (La nueva forma de comer).

-In popular culture

-Nic the Hippo is featured among the animals that escape from the Los Angeles Zoo during an earthquake that hits Los Angeles in the animated short film Logorama (2009).